Hammerspoon/hammerspoon/README.md

 ## Extensions

-The `core` extensions (those that match the pattern `core.*`) are developed by the same author as Mjolnir (see the credits below).
+The `core` extensions (those that match the pattern `core.*`) are developed by the same author as Mjolnir (see the credits below) and adhere to the same principles and minimalist philosophy.

 But anyone is free to send pull requests for their own extensions, which will be considered for inclusion into Mjolnir's extensions repository.
-If merged, it will be available for everyone to install.
+If merged, it will be available for everyone to install from the Extensions tab.

-If you're interested in contributing an extension, see the file [CONTRIBUTING.md](CONTRIBUTING.md).
+If you're interested in contributing an extension, consult the file [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Principles